GLOBAL MARKETS-Asian shares fall ahead of U.S. CPI, crypto worries mount

 "Bitcoin spillovers are not negligible, and given how widely crypto coins are held, it could mean more forced liquidation of other assets to cover margin calls as long position investors were massively wrong-footed."

-The U.S. dollar =USD on Thursday held onto its most of its gains overnight against a basket of currencies.
+The U.S. dollar =USD on Thursday held onto most of its overnight gains against a basket of currencies.
 FRX/

 U.S. Treasury yields were lower on Thursday.

-In commodities, oil prices continued to retreat on Thursday, after tumbling about 3% in the previous session on fears of demand from China and rising U.S. crude stocks.
+In commodities, oil prices trimmed earlier losses on Thursday, after tumbling around 3% in the previous session on fears of demand from China and rising U.S. crude stocks.
 O/R

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4